 The Annual Governance Statement outlines the arrangements through which the Council manages risks.
 It identifies the future risks challenges the Council faces and actions requires to mitigate those risks to a reasonable level.
-Significant issues identified include:
+No significant issues were identified for inclusion in 2024/25.